ejelymyles/phase3-ATS-project/README.md

 ### What Goes into a README?

-Each Python file
-that you edit should get at least a paragraph, and each function should be described with a sentence or two.

 Describe your actual CLI script first, and with a good level of detail.
 The rest should be ordered by importance to the user.
 (Probably functions next, then